ljjsalt/jikesrvm-dev-env/README.md

 4. Add the `i686-unknown-linux-gnu` target to the Rust toolchain: [Dockerfile#26](https://github.com/mmtk/mmtk-dev-env/blob/main/Dockerfile#L26)

 __NOTE:__ We successfully tried the same procedure on Ubuntu-20.04, but Ubuntu-18.04 is still the version we use daily.

-## Supported Hardware

-We use an _AMD Ryzen 9 3900X_ Machine with 32GB RAM, running _Ubuntu 18.04.5 LTS (GNU/Linux 5.4.0-47-generic x86_64)_, for MMTk development.